bcat1023/Nook-Alley/README.md

 Nook Alley is my latest Personal Project Showcase (PPS).
 Being a successor to thedrowsy, my old pps, this site has encompassed all of my current projects and has became my new online alias.

+## Todo
+1. Update Video Cache Service Worker to only cache the format the browser needs
+2. Update projects to reflect current projects
+3. News/Announcments page (I have an idea for this)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first